HarshSingh2009/Data-Detectives-Analyze-this-3.0/README.md

 Also, participants using PowerBI can briefly explain approach on what tools they have used to clean and preprocess the data.

+**Dataset Details**
+This dataset is on HR analytics
+HR analytics is a data-driven approach to managing people at work.
+HR analytics, also known as people analytics, workforce analytics, or talent analytics, revolves around analyzing people problems using data to answer critical questions about your organization.
+This enables better and data-driven decision-making.

+Please insure you clean your dataset and then continue with Data Analysis, if not, it will give you wrong numbers essentially

 Best of luck! 🏆